Warp2063/TechEd-201/code/lab-05/lab-05.md

 ## Version 1

 Functionally the same as lab-02a, this lab put more focus on CSS positioning, with a side emphasis on making things look good.
 Due to struggles with CSS positioning, I chose to limit the page to 1000px wide in order to alleviate struggles with dynamic resizing.
 I also took the oppportunity to begin exploring objects and also used Maps, observing the differences in iterating through key-value pairings in for loops.
+Adjust the page title for fun based on name input.

 ```html
 <!DOCTYPE html>